harness/developer-hub/docs/platform/2_Delegates/delegate-reference/YAML/example-harness-delegate-yaml.md

 ---

-# If delegate needs to use a proxy, please follow instructions available in the documentation
+# If the delegate must use a proxy, follow the instructions in the documentation at
 # https://developer.harness.io/docs/first-gen/firstgen-platform/account/manage-delegates/configure-delegate-proxy-settings/

 apiVersion: apps/v1